terryyin/lizard/README.rst

                         Sort the warning with field.
 The field can be nloc, cyclomatic_complexity, token_count, parameter_count,
                         etc. Or an customized file.
+  -W WHITELIST, --whitelist WHITELIST
+                        The path and file name to the whitelist file.
+It's './whitelizard.txt' by default.

 Example use